 Keep a Diary of Symptoms

 Keeping a calendar or diary of your symptoms can help you identify the symptoms that are causing you the most trouble.
-This can help you manage the times when they are likely to occur.
+Writing down your symptoms on a calendar can help you understand possible triggers for your symptoms.
+It can also help your health care provider choose an approach that is most helpful for you.
 In your diary or calendar, be sure to record:

 - The type of symptoms you are having

 - How long your symptoms last

 - Did your symptoms respond to a treatment you tried

 You may need to try different things to treat PMS.
 Some things you try may work, and others may not.
 Keeping track of your symptoms may help you find the treatments that work best for you.

 Healthy Lifestyle Changes